 Note regarding L3T, E3ST, and O3ST: Per IEEE Std 802.3, the "Length" field serves for depadding padded frames.
 However, when a tag is used, the Length/Type field is a Type, and no length information in the frame is used for depadding.
-Therefore, in a tagged frame, the value of the field is ignored.
+Therefore, in a tagged frame, the value of the field is ignored in the Ethernet MAC.
 Here it is called "len," not "Length," to indicate that fact.

-The length could still be used to depad in the MAC is the tag was removed; or depadding could be specified in the LLC.
-If MAC depadding functionality is absent, there is little value in format E3ST or O3ST; perhaps they could be stricken.
-However, it is impossible to strike L3T since no alternative is available.
-Note also: Some applications may believe that LLC protects against padding if LIF style 2 is used, but Ethernet cannot if the frame is tagged.
-So, should that be explicitly NOT promised?
-Or should that function be supposed within the LLC?
+Some applications may believe that LLC protects against padding if LIF style 2 is used, but Ethernet cannot if the frame is tagged.
+So, should depadding be explicitly NOT promised?
+Or should that function be incorporated in the LLC (as 802.1Q specifies depadding in the bridge)?
+E3ST and O3ST are required for cases in which depadding functionality is needed.
+No alternative to L3T is available, even if depadding is not required.